The Best Turkey Seasoning Blend – Quick Facts

-- add-ins: if you wanted to add in a touch of citrus you could add in a little dried lemon peel or fresh lemon zest.
-A little oregano would also be good!
+- Variations: citrus, heat – if you wanted to add in a touch of citrus, you could add in a little dried lemon peel or fresh lemon zest.
+For a little bit of a kick, add some red pepper flakes!

 How To Make Turkey Seasoning